nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/design.md

 - Cannot be created with Published or DeletionProposed lifecycle

 **Proposed State:**
-- Indicates package is ready for review
+- Indicates package revision is ready for review
 - Allows modifications like Draft
 - Can transition to: Draft (for rework), Published (for approval)
 - Typically used in approval workflows